MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-learn-bash.md

 ### Querying and formatting single values and nested values

 The following queries demonstrate querying single values, including nested values in a JSON dictionary output.
 The final query in this set demonstrates formatting the output using the `-o tsv` argument.
 This argument returns the results as tab- and newline-separated values.
-This is useful for removing quotation marks in the value returned - which is useful to consume the output into other commands and tools that need to process the text in some form (as we will demonstrate later in this tutorial).
+This is useful for removing quotation marks in the value returned - which is useful to consume the output into other commands and tools that need to process the text in some form (as we will demonstrate later in this article).

 ```azurecli-interactive
 az account show --query name # Querying a single value